KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 donation=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392
 ```

-`donation` donates all user rewards to a specific address.
-This value must be set to a 33 byte pubkey.

 ## exportdir

+`exportdir` tells the coin daemon where to store your export directory.

 > Using exportdir as a default value in the coin's `.conf` file:

 ```
   exportdir=/home/myusername/mydirectory
 ```

-`exportdir` tells the coin daemon where to store your export directory.